WeblateOrg/weblate/docs/admin/auth.rst

 Social authentication
 +++++++++++++++++++++

-Thanks `python-social-auth <http://psa.matiasaguirre.net/>`_, Weblate support authentication using many third party services such as Facebook, GitHub, Google or Bitbucket.
+Thanks to `python-social-auth <http://psa.matiasaguirre.net/>`_, Weblate support authentication using many third party services such as Facebook, GitHub, Google or Bitbucket.

 Please check their documentation for generic configuration instructions: